Data Protection Policy

-Universal Company Incorporations Ltd – a holding company which encompasses the following websites: Open A European Company.com, Start An American Company.com, Open A Dubai Company.com, Start an Australian Company.com, Open A German Company.com and Open An Italian Company.com – needs to gather and use certain information about individuals and companies.
+Universal Company Incorporations Ltd – a holding company which encompasses the following websites: Open A European Company.com, Start An American Company.com, Open A Dubai Company.com, Start an Australian Company.com, Open A German Company.com, Open An Italian Company.com and Readymade Companies Worldwide.com – needs to gather and use certain information about individuals and companies.

 These can include customers, suppliers, business contacts, employees and other people the organisation has a relationship with or may need to contact.